TantalusDrive/Secfilters/README.md

 ## Compatibility

-- Every adblocker (ABP, AdGuard, Brave Shields, uBlock Origin) should use their **engine-specific** variant.
+- Each adblocker (ABP, AdGuard, Brave Shields, uBlock Origin) should use their **engine-specific** variant.
-- Each list is intended to work independently; you should subscribe only to the lists relevant to your setup.
+- **Do not combine lists for different engines**; subscribe only to the list matching your setup.

 ## What this repository does not aim to do